-Although all of Ukraine’s many, long-kept Easter traditions are not observed by all Ukrainians today, there are many who still do keep them, including many expatriate Ukrainians living around the globe.
+Although all of Ukraine’s many, long-kept Easter traditions are not observed by all Ukrainians today, there are many who still do keep them.
 While the degree to which each tradition noted below is still followed varies, these are the main folk traditions of a Ukrainian Easter, which in Ukraine is known as “Velykden” (the Great Day).

 In Ukraine, Holy Week is known as the Great Week and begins on Palm Sunday, which is also called “Willow Sunday”.
 Pussywillow twigs are blessed at church, and then people touch one another with this branches to bring good luck, saying, “Be tall as a willow, healthy as water, and rich as is the earth.”

 On Maundy Thursday, the devout attend passion services and work is traditionally forbidden.
 The people go to church to hold candles and return home with them still lit.
 In eastern Ukraine, it is believed by many that the dead meet together with the living in these passion services to hear the liturgy read.